The-OpenROAD-Project/OpenROAD-flow-scripts/flow/designs/asap7/mock-array-big/README.md

 appropriate for the Element's constraint.sdc file.

 In the beginning of a project, during exploration, the .sdc file does not need to be particularly detailed.
-In fact, details can be counterproductive.
+In fact, details can be counterproductive, as they tend to be inaccurate and cause the tools to spend time solving potential non-issues.

 Consider minimum input delay, which relates to hold times.
 If the main concern of architectural exploration is to ensure that the design can operate on a